jkielsgaard/Kielsgaard_Graduation_project_2018/README.md

 1. Case preparation and problem definition
 2. Two raports. a process report and a product report total about 30-40 pages
 3. Product designing, planning and development of the product
-4. Presentation of the produkt and another technological theory (NoSQL)
+4. Presentation of the produkt and another technical theory (NoSQL)

 ## Project description
 The project cases are based on my own everyday life, where I found a need to measure and collect climate data.